Queen Hyosun: Biography

-Lady Jo was born into the Pungyang Jo clan during King Sukjong’s 14th year of reign as the eldest daughter of Jo Mun-myeong, a government official aligned with the Soron faction, and his second wife, Lady Yi of the Jeonju Yi clan, the royal house of Joseon.
-Through her paternal grandmother, Lady Jo is a first cousin removed of Queen Ingyeong; the first wife of her father-in-law’s father, King Sukjong.
+Lady Jo was born into the Pungyang Jo clan during King Sukjong's 14th year of reign as the only daughter and second child of Jo Mun-myeong, a government official aligned with the Soron faction, and his second wife, Lady Yi of the Jeonju Yi clan, the royal house of Joseon.
+Through her paternal grandmother, Lady Jo was a first cousin removed of Queen Ingyeong; the first wife of her father-in-law's father, King Sukjong.

 Through a selection process, the 11-year-old Lady Jo was chosen to become the crown princess in 1727 and married the 8-year-old Crown Prince Hyojang that same year.
 On such occasion, her father-in-law, King Yeongjo, gifted her a book of instructions that he had written.